mslinn/AwsMirror/README.md

  2. Storing content on AWS S3 (CDN).
  3. AWS S3 serves a static web site from the content.

+## Notes ##
-AWS does not translate most paths; files in the root must be addressed in links with a leading slash.
+AWS translates paths in the root directory; files in the root implicitly have keys that start with a leading slash.
-This program stores each file name (referred to by AWS as a key) with a leading slash.
+This program stores each file name (referred to by AWS as a key) with a leading slash, and AWS S3 removes the leading slash so you get a normal path name.
-For example, assuming that the default file name is `index.html`, `http://domain.com` and `http://domain.com/` are translated to `http://domain.com/index.html`
+For example, assuming that the default file name is `index.html`, `http://domain.com` and `http://domain.com/` are translated to `http://domain.com/index.html`.

-The contents of that `index.html` file must prefix each URL with a slash, even if they are in the root directory.
-To set up Dreamweaver to do that use the menu ''Site / Manage Sites / Advanced / Local Info'' and select ''Links relative to Site root''.
+For example, the key for a file in a directory called `/blah/ick/yuck.html` would be translated to `blah/ick/yuck.html`.

+For each directory, AWS creates a file of the same name, with the suffix `_$folder$`.
+If one of those files are deleted, the associated directory becomes unreachable.
+These hidden files are ignored by this program; users never see them because they are for AWS S3 internal use only.

 ## To Run ##